shubhamdoke123/simple-Ruby-on-Rails-application-zepto/README.md

-# 🍽️ **Zomato Clone: Secure Deployment with DevSecOps CI/CD**
+# 🍽️ **simple-Ruby-on-Rails-application-zepto**

 ![Zomato Clone](https://miro.medium.com/v2/resize:fit:1400/format:webp/1*X_hm5iF0NRjbOZHB6RQIFA.jpeg)

-🚀 **A full-stack Zomato Clone with DevSecOps integration for a secure and scalable deployment.**
+🚀 **simple-Ruby-on-Rails-application-Zomato Clone with DevSecOps integration for a secure and scalable deployment.**

-This **Zomato Clone: Secure Deployment with DevSecOps CI/CD** repository is a **full-stack food delivery application** inspired by Zomato.
+This **simple-Ruby-on-Rails-application-Zomato Secure Deployment with DevSecOps CI/CD** repository is a **full-stack food delivery application** inspired by Zomato.
 It includes a **React.js frontend** and integrates DevSecOps practices to ensure a secure and automated deployment pipeline.

 ## 🔹 **Key Features:**